flashbots/flashbots-docs/docs/flashbots-protect/cancellations.md

 ---
 title: Cancellations
 ---
-Transactions that are submitted to Flashbots Protect are sent to the Flashbots Matchmaker, where they may stay pending for up to 6 minutes.
+Transactions that are submitted to Flashbots Protect are sent to the Flashbots MEV-Share Node, where they may stay pending for up to 6 minutes.

 Flashbots Protect allows you to cancel pending transactions by submitting a cancellation transaction to Flashbots Protect.
 You can cancel a transaction by sending a new transaction which: